 Brown or Gray

-Because you "taste" food with your eyes and nose before a bite enters your mouth, it's important to pay attention to the appearance of the pork chops.
+That browning is also important for esthetic reasons, because you "taste" food with your eyes and nose before that first bite ever arrives at your mouth.
+The moist marinade can only reach the temperature of boiling water, much too low to readily brown the pork.
 Cooking your chops without draining them results in a steamed pork chop that is not only less flavorful, but is also an unattractive gray color.
-The chemical reaction of the amino acids and sugars produces shades of brown that are crusty, caramelized and look as good as they taste.

 Handle With Care